giusdp/bevy_talks/README.md

 You can have multiple entities each with their own *Talk*.
 Or you can make a VN-like game with one single Talk in the game.

-The heart of the Talk is a directed graph where each node is an `TalkNode` struct:
+The heart of the Talk is a directed graph where each node is a `TalkNode` struct:

 ```rust
 struct TalkNode {